distributeaid/toolbox/.gitlab/issue_templates/FeatureRequest.md

 Describe the problems that would occur if this need was not addressed.
 To ensure consistency add categories that matter to your business such as “increased support costs” or “risk of losing customers”

-## Business value
+## Business Value

-Describe the business value that this change will add to the project/organisation
+- Primary Goal
+- Secondary Goal

 ## Evidence